Joy Corrigan Shows Off Long Legs In Steampunk Desert Snap

 The blonde beauty seemed to be in good spirits looking forward to the weekend, as she also posted to social media a video in honor of “Friyay.”

-In the short clip, Joy performs her “Friyay dance” at a shooting set to celebrate the end of the work week.
-The attire she modeled included fashionable black leather high-waisted pants and a retro-inspired purple cheetah-print bomber with yellow cuffs.
+In the short clip, Joy performed her “Friyay dance” during a shoot set to celebrate the end of the work week.
+The attire she modeled included fashionable black leather, high-waisted pants and a retro-inspired, purple cheetah-print bomber with yellow cuffs.
 She completed the outfit with a chic bun and gold oversized earrings.

-In the video, Joy shakes her booty before playfully laughing and turning around towards the camera.
+In the video, Joy shook her booty before playfully laughing and turning toward the camera.

-Within the hour, it had been viewed over 4,000 times and earned more than 1,200 likes.
+Within the hour, the image had been viewed more than 4,000 times and earned more than 1,200 likes.

-“Love everything about this!” gushed fellow model Anastassija Makarenko, adding a heart eye emoji.
+“Love everything about this!” gushed fellow model Anastassija Makarenko, adding a heart-eye emoji.

 “Crushing ittt,” added model Noel Capri, who included a fist bump emoji.